drmartinezrabert/EcoSysEM/README.md

 > Enter your Earthdata password:
 > ```

 To create a new _MERRA2_ object (_i.e.,_ instantiate the class `MERRA2`), no instance attributes are necessary.
-Once a new _MERRA_ object is created, the available data can be downloaded and combined using `MERRA2.getDataMERR2` and `MERRA2.combDataMERRA2`, respectively.
+Once a new _MERRA_ object is created, the available data can be downloaded and combined using `MERRA2.getDataMERR2`.
 The data wil be saved in the folder `data\MERRA2\`.
 The data is saved in .npz file format (more info [here](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html).
 Once the data is downladed, the user can obtain the data with `MERRA2.loadDataMERRA2` function, see the parameters of data with `MERRA2.keysMERRA2`, or delete existing keys with `MERRA2.deleteKeyMERRA2`.
 Here is an example:
 ```python
 from envdef import MERRA2